Joe Mixon: Houston Texans

 Mixon was traded to the Houston Texans on March 13, 2024, in exchange for a 2024 seventh round selection previously obtained from the Arizona Cardinals, which the Bengals used to select safety Daijahn Anthony.
 The next day, he signed a three-year, $27 million contract extension through the 2026 season.
 In his Texans debut against the Colts on September 8, Mixon recorded his third-highest career rushing output in a single game as he finished with 159 yards with a touchdown in a 29–27 win, earning AFC Offensive Player of the Week.
 He missed three games from Week 3 to Week 5 with an ankle injury.
 In his return in Week 6, he had 132 scrimmage yards, a rushing touchdown, and a receiving touchdown in the 41–21 win over the Patriots.
 In the following game against the Packers, he had 25 carries for 115 yards and two touchdowns in the 24–22 loss.
 In the following three games, he scored a touchdown in each game and went over 100 rushing yards in two of them.
 In Week 11 against the Cowboys, he had 20 carries for 109 yards and three touchdowns in the 34–10 win.
 In Week 13 against the Jaguars, he became the only player in NFL history to have at least 100 rushing yards and a rushing touchdown in six consecutive road games.
 He finished the 2024 season with 245 carries for 1,016 rushing yards and 11 rushing touchdowns to go with 36 receptions for 309 receiving yards and one receiving touchdown.
 In the Wild Card Round of the playoffs, he had 25 carries for 106 rushing yards and one rushing touchdown in the 32–12 win over the Chargers.
 He had 100 scrimmage yards and a rushing touchdown in the 23–14 loss to the Chiefs in the Divisional Round.

-Mixon missed the first half of the 2025 season with a leg injury.
+Mixon missed the entirety of the 2025 season with a leg injury.
+On March 6, 2026, Mixon was released by the Texans.